MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-1801.md

 ## Upgrade path for DPM 1801
-If you are going to upgrade from DPM 2012 R2 or DPM 2016 to DPM 1801, ensure that your installation has the necessary updates:
+If you're going to upgrade from DPM 2012 R2 or DPM 2016 to DPM 1801, ensure that your installation has the necessary updates:

 - Upgrade DPM 2012 R2 to DPM 2012 R2 Update Rollup 14.
-If you are upgrading from DPM 2016, then first upgrade to DPM 2016 Update Rollup 4.
+If you're upgrading from DPM 2016, then first upgrade to DPM 2016 Update Rollup 4.
 You can download the Update Rollups from Windows Update.
 - Upgrade the DPM server to DPM 1801.
 - Update the agents on the protected servers.
 - Upgrade the DPM Remote Administrator on all production servers.